 Ducted Air Source Heat Pump Usage Increases in the Afternoon on Very Cold Days

 The study team also analyzed ducted air source heat pump usage on very cold days and compared the results to normal winter days (like for ductless heat pumps and HPWHs).
-The results, shown in Figure 10, indicate that ducted air source heat pump usage overnight in the winter is very similar regardless of extreme weather.
+The results, shown in Figure 10, indicate that ducted air source heat pump usage overnight in the winter is very similar regardless of extreme weather, possibly because they rely on backup heating systems during the very cold overnight hours observed during the studied period.
 However, during the middle of the day and the evening (from about 10am until 11pm), ducted air source heat pump usage was observed to be significantly higher on extremely cold days compared to normal winter days.
 As with ductless heat pumps, the implications for the grid may be important to account for when these ducted air source heat pumps are replacing fossil fuel-based HVAC technologies.

 Figure 10: Central Air Source Heat Pump Usage on Very Cold Days Versus Regular Winter Days (n=10)